nefbookarchive/penpot/docs/technical-guide/developer/subsystems/authentication.md

 <code class="language-clojure">:register-profile</code> with the token and the rest of profile data.
 This function
 is reused in all the registration methods, and it's responsible of creating the user profile in the database.
-Then, it sends the confirmation email if using penpot backend, or directly opens a session (see below) for othe methods or if the user has been invited from a team.
+Then, it sends the confirmation email if using xenpot backend, or directly opens a session (see below) for othe methods or if the user has been invited from a team.

 The confirmation email has a link to <code class="language-clojure">/auth/verify-token</code>, that has a handler